 If you’re daring and like to have some fun on the mountain, you can use Les Arcs snowparks which involves jumps, giant air bags to land on, pond skiing in the Spring and lots of other events during the day.

-Les Arcs also holds firework displays and other special events during Christmas and New Years, which are well worth going to.
+If you are heading to Les Arcs over Christmas or New Year, Les Arcs also holds firework displays and other special events during these periods, which are well worth going to.

 How to Get to Les Arcs/ Getting to Les Arcs